I belong to the sneaker generation. In my opinion, they are not only good for doing sports.

-But I was also skeptical: When I think of adidas, I think of stylish sneakers rather than solid hiking boots.
-Even if this cliché hasn’t been valid for a long time, because under the Terrex label adidas has been offering equipment for outdoor enthusiasts for years.
+When I think of adidas, I think of stylish sneakers rather than solid hiking boots, even if this cliché hasn’t been valid for a long time.
+Under the Terrex label, adidas has been offering equipment for outdoor enthusiasts for years.

 HANDS-ON: WHAT CAN THE TERREX FREE HIKER DO

-Yes, tastes are different and of course you have to admit that the Free Hiker does not look like a hiking boot at first.
-Rather like a running or trail running shoe.
+Yes, tastes are different and of course you have to admit that the Free Hiker does not look like a hiking boot at first, but rather like a running or trail running shoe.
 However, I was immediately impressed by the look.
-I was and still am on the road with the black and white version, whereby I find the “colorful” version almost even more ingenious.
+I was and still am on the road with the black and white version, whereby I find the “colourful” version almost cooler.

-Adidas advertises that the shoe is particularly robust and highly water-repellent (even without a membrane, I’ll come back to that in a moment).
+adidas advertises the shoe as durable and highly water-repellent (even without a membrane, I’ll come back to that in a moment).
 The well-known Continental sole is supposed to ensure safe progress.
-The midsole with the Boost technology, which Adidas also uses in its running shoes.
+The midsole boasts the Boost technology, which adidas also uses in its running shoes.
 This is particularly flexible and is supposed to have a small “rebound” effect – in other words, it releases stored energy again.

-When I first put it on, I found the high shaft especially surprising.
-Surprisingly good.
+When I first put them on, I was surprised by the high collar.
+Surprised in a good way!
 The shoe fits snugly on the foot, but could be a bit tighter on the metatarsus for my taste.
 But the stability is still perfectly acceptable!

 The upper material is called ‘Primeknit’ (currently very trendy) and looks as if it is knitted.
 This makes the shoe very flexible, comfortable and fits almost like a sock.
-My colleagues asked me directly if the shoe fits and takes off well but I never had a problem with it, maybe because I wear it a bit bigger than my normal street shoes.
+My colleagues asked me if the shoe was easy to put on and take off, but I never had a problem with that, maybe because I wear them a bit looser than my normal street shoes.

-The Free Hiker was first used in everyday life and in the office, perfect for breaking in – and yes, because the mountains are just a few kilometers away.
-To be honest, I didn’t think he could handle tricky mountain passages even at the beginning.
-But I was to be proven wrong…
+I first wore the Free Hiker in my everyday life and in the office, which was perfect for breaking them in – and yes, because the mountains are just a few kilometres away.
+To be honest, I didn’t think they could handle tricky mountain passages at the beginning, but I was to be proven wrong…

 HOW DOES THE FREE HIKER PERFORM WHEN HIKING?

-But even after less than an hour with lots of snowfields, meltwater streams and puddles, my feet were comfortably warm and dry.
+Even after almost an hour with lots of snowfields, meltwater streams and puddles, my feet were warm and dry.
 So here adidas did not promise too much!
-Due to the high shaft, no water could penetrate from above, which turned out to be a problem for some of my followers.
+Due to the high collar, water couldn’t penetrate from above, which turned out to be a problem for some of my colleagues.
 But that is not necessarily a unique selling point of the Free Hiker.

-The midsole shines above all with its dynamic performance, good rolling characteristics and comfort.
-I can’t judge whether energy is really being returned, but it’s quite pleasant to walk on it.
+The midsole has a great dynamic performance, good rolling characteristics and comfort.
+I can’t judge whether energy is really being returned, but it’s quite pleasant to walk on.

 MUCH LIGHT, LITTLE SHADE…

-The disadvantage of the strong, water-repellent properties of the upper material in combination with the good closing, half-height shaft is that moisture naturally cannot escape so easily.
+The disadvantage of the strong, water-repellent properties of the upper material in combination with the snug, mid-cut collar is that moisture naturally cannot escape so easily.
 So it gets relatively warm in the shoe.
-Therefore I would definitely recommend wearing a rather light trekking sock with it.
+Therefore I would definitely recommend wearing a rather light pair of trekking socks with them.

 THE CONCLUSION OF THE TERREX FREE HIKER

-But all in all I am really positively impressed!
-In my opinion, the shoe is capable of much more than you might think at first glance.
+All in all I am really impressed!
+In my opinion, the shoes are capable of much more than you might think at first glance.
 One should definitely not be deceived by the looks.
 This here is a real hiking shoe!

-Due to its construction, I see it primarily in light terrain and it should be interesting for speedhikers due to its sole structure.
+Due to its construction, I would recommend it primarily in light terrain and for speed hikers due to its sole structure.
 And, of course, for all those who value a cool look.